forrestpitz/forrestpitz.github.io/_posts/2023-01-05-communicationstyles.md

 #### Identifying the High C
 Look for the following behavioral traits:
 - Precise: Accuracy reigns supreme.
 - Logical: Arguments must follow proper logical structure.
-They need to understand the background and the 'why' for actions before taking them
+They need to understand the background and the 'why' for actions before taking them.
+They tend towards the hyper-analytical.
+- Systematic: They are a stickler for details and will not leave a single stone unturned in their quest for knowlege and "correctness"
 - Careful: They are methodical in their approach to everything producing detailed plans with large appendixes of data to back up their points.
+- Restrained: They do not take action lightly and tend to only speak up in key moments.
+They generally do not show strong emotions in large groups saving them for one-on-one conversations with their inner circle.
 - Reserved: They do not naturally form lots of close relationships and can come off as cold.

 Observable behaviors to look out for: